Stanley Milgram: Obedience to authority

-In 1963, Milgram submitted the results of his obedience experiments in the article "Behavioral Study of Obedience".
+In 1963, Milgram submitted the results of his obedience-to-authority experiments to the Journal of Abnormal and Social Psychology, in an article titled "Behavioral Study of Obedience".
 In the ensuing controversy, the American Psychological Association held up his application for membership for a year because of questions about the ethics of his work, but eventually did grant him full membership.
-Ten years later, in 1974, Milgram published Obedience to Authority.
-He won the AAAS Prize for Behavioral Science Research in 1964, mostly for his work on the social aspects of obedience.
-Inspired in part by the 1961 trial of Adolf Eichmann, his models were later also used to explain the 1968 My Lai massacre (including authority training in the military, depersonalizing the "enemy" through racial and cultural differences, etc.).
-He produced a film depicting his experiments, which are considered classics of social psychology.
+He was awarded the AAAS Prize for Behavioral Science Research in 1964, mostly for his work on the social aspects of obedience.
+Ten years later, in 1974, Milgram published his book on the subject, Obedience to Authority.

+Inspired in part by the 1961 trial of Nazi Adolf Eichmann, Milgram's models were later also used to help explain the 1968 My Lai massacre, including authority training in the military, depersonalization of the enemy based on racial and cultural differences, etc. He produced a film depicting his experiments, which are considered classics of social psychology.

 An article in American Psychologist sums up Milgram's obedience experiments:

 In Milgram's basic paradigm, a subject walks into a laboratory believing that they are about to take part in a study of memory and learning.
 After being assigned the role of a teacher, the subject is asked to teach word associations to a fellow subject (who in reality is a collaborator of the experimenter).
 The teaching method, however, is unconventional—administering increasingly higher electric shocks to the learner.
 Once the presumed shock level reaches a certain point, the subject is thrown into a conflict.
 On the one hand, the strapped learner demands to be set free, he appears to suffer pain, and going all the way may pose a risk to his health.
 On the other hand, the experimenter, if asked, insists that the experiment is not as unhealthy as it appears to be, and that the teacher must go on.
 In sharp contrast to the expectations of professionals and laymen alike, some 65% of all subjects continue to administer shocks up to the very highest levels.

 According to Milgram, "the essence of obedience consists in the fact that a person comes to view himself as the instrument for carrying out another person's wishes, and he therefore no longer sees himself as responsible for his actions.
 Once this critical shift of viewpoint has occurred in the person, all of the essential features of obedience follow."
 Thus, "the major problem for the subject is to recapture control of his own regnant processes once he has committed them to the purposes of the experimenter."
 Besides this hypothetical agentic state, Milgram proposed the existence of other factors accounting for the subject's obedience: politeness, awkwardness of withdrawal, absorption in the technical aspects of the task, the tendency to attribute impersonal quality to forces that are essentially human, a belief that the experiment served a desirable end, the sequential nature of the action, and anxiety.